 Getting students to understand that they have to meet deadlines before they take a vacation — that’s a career/professional/life skill.
 Keep repeating this in your head (and aloud.)

 If you are submitting pages over (or before) break, make sure you have all of the photos and words in hand, plus bylines and photo credits.

 Survey your staff.
 Are they going to be home and bored?
-They may want to get together at the local coffee house and work on yearbook.
+They may want to get together (virtually!) and work on yearbook.
 It is fun, after all.

 MAKE THE MOST OF DOWNTIME

 Stories happen even when school is out.
 Do a little brainstorming.
 There may be something really cool to cover.

 Make a cell phone photo assignment: Snow pics, skiing pics, lights, tinsel.
 Even if you don’t have a specific need for the photos, it’s always great to have extras.

 Extra credit, anyone?
 Consider giving a points boost if students are willing to cover a basketball game or other event over break.

 Provide a “things to do when you’re bored” list to students: Learn a new photo technique, read a great longform article, find an interesting design for inspiration, practice a Photoshop skill.
 This may be another opportunity for an optional grade, especially if they share with the staff after break.